Uncertainty quantification in automated valuation models with spatially weighted conformal prediction: Automated valuation models

 \section{Automated valuation models}

 Buying a home is often among the most significant financial decisions people make throughout their lives.
-Most home buyers need to take out a mortgage to finance the acquisition, and The Organisation for Economic Co-operation and Development (OECD) reports that the average Loan-to-Income rate in OECD countries was approximately $4.4$ in 2018 (\citet{OECD_MortgageFinance}).
+Most home buyers need to take out a mortgage to finance the acquisition, and The Organisation for Economic Co-operation and Development (OECD) reports that the average Loan-to-Income rate in OECD countries was approximately $4.4$ in 2018 \citep{OECD_MortgageFinance}.
 It is, therefore, necessary for both banks and homeowners to regularly monitor the value of a home or a portfolio of homes.
 While manual appraisal through physical inspections is one way of estimating the home value, these are often time-consuming and hard to conduct regularly.
 For these reasons, many financial institutions rely on AVMs to provide statistical estimates of housing values.

-While multiple approaches to constructing AVMs exist, the most common models are \textit{hedonic pricing models} that estimate the price of a dwelling given its characteristics, such as the location, size, number of bedrooms, etc. Early examples of regression models being used for this purpose can be seen in \citet{bailey1963regression} and \citet{rosen1974hedonic}, and recent years have seen an increased use of non-parametric machine learning models like random forests (\citet{BreimanRF}) and gradient boosted trees (\citet{XGBoost}) as hedonic price models in AVMs, including in Hong Kong (\citet{HoTangWong}), South Korea (\citet{KimWonKimHeo}), Malaysia (\citet{mohd2019machine}), Norway (\citet{Hjort2022}), and Virginia, USA (\citet{wang2018new}).

-The popularity of non-parametric tree models can be attributed to, amongst other things, their ability to detect higher-order interactions and their ability to work with both categorical and numerical data.
-A decision tree (\citet{CART}) recursively partitions the feature space into a set of non-overlapping regions $\mathcal{R}_1, ..., \mathcal{R}_L$, where each region is represented by a leaf or terminal node in the tree structure.
-Each region takes a value that serves as the prediction for any test instance whose feature values place it in $\mathcal{R}_l$.
+While multiple approaches to constructing AVMs exist, the most common models are \textit{hedonic pricing models} that estimate the price of a dwelling given its characteristics, such as the location, size, number of bedrooms, etc. Recent years have seen an increased use of non-parametric machine learning models like random forests \citep{BreimanRF} and gradient boosted trees \citep{XGBoost} as hedonic price models in AVMs \citep{SteurerHillPfeifer2021}.
+The popularity of non-parametric tree-based models can be attributed to, amongst other things, their ability to detect higher-order interactions and their ability to work with both categorical and numerical data.
+A decision tree recursively partitions the feature space into a set of non-overlapping regions $\mathcal{R}_1, ..., \mathcal{R}_L$, where each region is represented by a leaf or terminal node in the tree structure.
+Each region, $\mathcal{R}_l$, takes a value that serves as the prediction for any test instance whose feature values place it in $\mathcal{R}_l$.
 Although a single decision tree might be limited in its predictive power, ensemble methods like random forests or gradient boosted trees often achieve superior predictive accuracy in many prediction tasks on tabular data.
-Certain tree-based regression methods can be interpreted as a form of nearest neighbor regression (\citet{LinJeon2006}).
-For a thorough review of tree-based regression models, we refer to \citet{ELSL} or \citet{XGBoost}).